apache/guacamole-manual/src/jdbc-auth.md

   not the default SQL Server instance.
 This instance name is configured during the SQL Server installation.
 This property is optional, and most installations should work without the need to specify an instance name.

+`sqlserver-track-external-connection-history`
+: Whether connection history records should be created for connections not defined in the database.
+By default, external connection history will be tracked unless this is explicitly disabled by setting this to "false".
 :::

 #### Enforcing password policies